y-scope/clp-loglib-py/README.md

 > [!WARNING]
 > This handler cannot be used with other logging handlers since it requires that the `msg` argument
 > passed to the logging method is a dictionary, whereas other handlers expect the `msg` argument to
 > be a format string.
-In the future, this handler may be moved to another library to avoid
+In the future, this handler may be moved or reworked to avoid confusion.
-> confusion.

 > [!NOTE]
 > Since this handler accepts structured log events, it doesn't support setting a